TL;DR - Summary

 Many businesses are embracing a hybrid approach – using wired connections where stability and performance are critical, and wireless for mobility and flexibility.

-What Are the Benefits of WLAN for Business?
+What Are The Benefits Of WLAN For Business?

 There’s a reason so many organizations rely on wireless LAN infrastructure: it’s powerful, flexible, and user-friendly.
 The top benefits for businesses include: